Mart07-hub/Machine-Learning-Capstone-Project---PPE-Compliance-Monitoring-using-CNNs-and-MobileNetV2/README.md

 streamlit run app/PPE_appNewFinal.py
 ```

 > Want to see it without running it locally?
-A short screen-recording walkthrough is saved as Demo.zip
+A short screen-recording walkthrough is linked as [Demo](Demo.zip)

 ---